-In relation to hygiene and sanitation, only 27.2% of schools have access to clean drinking water and provide little, if any, support for menstrual hygiene management leading to 11% of school-age girls reporting being unable to participate in school and social activities during their last term due to lack of adequate sanitary infrastructure.
-These factors also contribute to high school dropout rates and low enrolment in tertiary education.
-Moreover, there is a notable difference between the education of children from the richest and poorest families.
-School transport, uniforms, books and school supplies increase the indirect costs to families of education.
-About 23% of youth cite a lack of financial means as the reason they are not in school.
-Nearly one-fifth of poor households with children in school (18.4%) indicate that they had to remove their children from school due to their inability to pay education-related costs.
+(18.4%) indicate that they had to remove their children from school due to their inability to pay education-related costs.
 Children from poor households have an enrolment rate for the third cycle of basic education (Grades 7-9) or higher that is 1.3 times lower compared to children of non-poor households, and two times lower when it comes to enrolment in Grade 10 or higher29.

 Sao Tome and Principe faces the double burden of malnutrition which impacts severely on the health and education outcomes.
 Around 10% of households reported severe food insecurity with at least one household member skipping a full day of meals due to lack of money.
-42% households experiencing shortages for a few months of the year, and 26% declaring that they are affected by this problem for almost the entire year30.
-On the other hand, the WHO-MOH Steps 2020 report on NCDs risk factors reports that 45,2% of surveyed adults presented a ponderal surcharge with 8% of men and 21% of women being obese and therefore at higher risk of cardiovascular and respiratory diseases as well as metabolic problems such as diabetic hyperuricemia (gout).
+42% households of experiencing shortages for a few months of the year, and 26% declaring that they are affected by this problem for almost the entire year30.
+On the other hand, the WHO-MOH Steps 2020 report on NCDs risk factors reports that 45,2% of surveyed adults presented a ponderal surcharge with 8% of men and 21% of women being obese and therefore at higher risk of cardiovascular and respiratory diseases as well as metabolic problems such diabetic as hyperuricemia (gout).
 Similarly the 2022 world obesity report estimates that Sao Tome and Principe will be, by2030, among the top 10 African countries and the first African SIDS with the highest prevalence of obesity (11%).
 There are many causes of the poor nutritional status of vulnerable groups, starting by poor diets and high consumption of unhealthy, processed food, of alcohol, sugar, oil and salt due to weak agriculture productivity and a weak supply system with logistical problems, a lack of financial and human resources in the main areas of food security including insufficient number of nutritionists, and a lack of capacity to respond to food security/nutrition crises in emergency situations due to poor information management systems and poor coordination mechanisms.
 Anemia rates among children under five in STP are 59%, more than 20 percentage points higher than the average rates of its peers and has increased 3 percentage points between 2010 and 2016.
-Anemia exacerbates the effects of malnutrition leading to poor growth in children, vitamin and iron poor deficiencies, and educational performance31.
-The national school feeding and health program (PNASE32) is the main national food safety net, benefitina over 50,000 school-aged children (25% of the country's population) has contributed to improved educational outcomes.
+Anemia exacerbates the effects of malnutrition leading to poor growth in children, vitamin and iron deficiencies. and poor educational performance31.
+The national school feeding and health program (PNASE32) is the main national food safety net, benefiting over 50,000 school-aged children (25% of the country's population) has contributed to improved educational outcomes.